Health Resources

 If your child has any of the above symptoms, a simple blood test is necessary to check his or her blood for free thyroxine (T4), TSH and TRAb levels.
 An elevated free T4 level associated with a suppressed TSH level and positive TRAb level will confirm the diagnosis of Graves' Disease.

-The first-line treatment is consuming carbimazole tablets which reduces the free T4 levels.
-If there are symptoms of palpitations and tachycardia, propranolol is given to alleviate these symptoms.
-When Graves' Disease is not well-controlled by carbimazole, the second-line treatment is radioactive iodine or surgery to remove the thyroid gland.
+The first-line treatment is consuming a medication (e.g. carbimazole) to reduce the free T4 levels.
+If there are symptoms of palpitations and high heart rate, a beta-blocker (e.g. propranolol) is given to alleviate these symptoms.
+When Graves' Disease is not well-controlled by carbimazole, second-line treatment may be offered, and may include radioactive iodine or surgery to remove the thyroid gland.

 Research On Graves' Disease